JohnLCaron/rlauxe/docs/BettingRiskFunctions.md

 Since maxLoss is < 1, λmax < 1/ µ_i.

-For now we let the use choose maxLoss, and set λmax accordingly.
+For now we let the user choose maxLoss, and set λmax accordingly.

 ## Betting with CLCA errors